Elan Steinberg

-Elan Steinberg was an Israeli-born head of World Jewish Congress.
+Elan Steinberg (1952-2012) was an Israeli-born head of World Jewish Congress.

 Early life and career

 Elan Steinberg was born to a Polish Jewish family in Rishon LeZion, Israel, in 1952.
 When he was two years old, his family emigrated to the United States.
-He studied at Brooklyn College and City University of New York.
-Later, he joined City University of New York as a faculty member.
+He graduated from Stuyvesant High School in Manhattan and Brooklyn College.
+He received a master's degree in political science from the Graduate Center of the City University of New York.
+Later, he joined the Graduate Center of the City University of New York as a faculty member.

 In 1974, he joined World Jewish Congress.
 When he left the congress in 2004, he was the executive director.

 Steinberg also served as a vice president of the American Gathering of Jewish Holocaust Survivors and their Descendants.